Millie-Jackson/Millie-Jackson/README.md

             'pets:', '1 snake, 2 turtles'
 }
 ```
 I have two MSc, one in Game Dev with a focus on AI and the other in psychology with a focus on cyberpsychology and gaming.
-I am now studying data science and machine learning with AiCore.
+I have recently finished studying data science and machine learning with AiCore.

 - 🔭 I’m currently working on
   - **AirBnB Project:** An AiCore data science specilization project using neural networks to predict rental prices